tomdixonn/Project3/README.md

 mysql>
 ```
-- flag3 was found in the wordpress database and in the wp_posts table
+- flag3 was found in the wordpress database and in the wp_posts table.
 ```
 As a new WordPress user, you should go to <a href="http://192.168.206.131/wordpress/wp-admin/">your dashboard</a> to delete this page and create new pages for your content.
 Have fun! | Sample Page  |              | publish     | closed         | open        |               | sample-page   |         |        | 2018-08-12 22:49:12 | 2018-08-12 22:49:12 |                       |           0 | http://192.168.206.131/wordpress/?page_id=2                      |          0 | page      |                |             0 |
 |  4 |           1 | 2018-08-13 01:48:31 | 0000-00-00 00:00:00 | flag3{afc01ab56b50591e7dccf93122770cd2}